Mintttsz/550_final_report/README.md

   - forks and clones
   - navigates to project directory
   - runs `make project_image` to build the docker image, it would take some time.
-  - runs `report/project_md.html` to run the docker container.
+  - runs `make report/project_md.html` to run the docker container.
 Once finish, the final report would be in the `report` folder.

 Instruction to build the final report by pulling image from Docker Hub